Yalchin Adigezalov: Career

 From 1989 he was a conductor, in 1991–1998 he was Artistic director and chief conductor of the Azerbaijan State Symphony Orchestra (ASSO) named after Uzeyir Hajibeyov.
 In the difficult socio-political years in the country, in the conditions of the economic crisis, the young conductor made a priceless contribution to the preservation of the leading orchestra of the republic.
 Y. Adigezalov conducted at home and abroad, having carried out numerous Baku premieres of the classical repertoire and actively promoted the works of Azerbaijani composers in the world.

 January 20, 1991 (on the anniversary of the tragic events in Baku) ASSO and the Azerbaijan Choir Capella performed the Oratorio "Karabakh Shikestesi" by V. Adigozalov and "Stabat Mater" by A. Karamanov in the Great Hall of the Moscow Conservatory in the presence of the authors.
 March 1991, the orchestra toured the cities of the Far East (Yuzhno-Sakhalinsk, Petropavlovsk-Kamchatsky, Magadan) and Central Asia (1992).

-1991–1993 – conductor was the artistic director of "MOZART-festivals" held jointly with the Austrian government.
+1991–1993 – He was a conductor with the artistic director of "MOZART-festivals" held jointly with the Austrian government.
 World premieres of works of Azerbaijani and Austrian composers took place at three festivals.

 1993 – First laureate in the category "Best Conductor of the Year" (Humay Award).

 1994 – Made the first independent tour of the ASSO abroad – the orchestra opened the season with two concerts in the Istanbul Concert Hall "Jamal Rashit Rey" and performed in the antique Aspendos Amphitheater in Antalya in the presence of 7 thousand listeners.
 During his period of the leadership of the orchestra, performed over 40 world premieres and over 50 author's concerts of Azerbaijani composers.